EMS: Move with Ease

 EMS Sockets and Liners Are 100% Custom Fit

 EMS Sockets and EMS Liners can be properly fitted to any limb shape.
 The durometer of the liner can be adjusted to the patient’s preferred specs.
-The durometer can range between 55 and 70, we typically recommend starting with it at 62 or 63.
-If you have questions about the liner, how to cast, or any additional questions, please contact Paul at (320) 654-8352.
+The durometer can range between 55 and 70, but we typically recommend starting with it at 62 or 63.
+If you have questions about the liner, how to cast, or any additional questions, please contact us at (855) 654-0858.

 Why Trust The EMS Socket System?

-Other socket systems are non-dynamic, meaning they are unable to accommodate volume changes that will occur naturally throughout the day.
-As they all utilize both compression and pressure to maintain connection to hold the prosthetic in place, volume changes are increased.
+Other socket systems are rigid and non-dynamic, therefore unable to accommodate volume changes that naturally occur throughout the day.
+These systems use compression and pressure to hold the prosthetic in place, increasing potential for discomfort during volume changes.

-The EMS avoids that by using friction in combination with flexible load distribution.
-This allows the patient to maintain volume.
-Combined with its other features, the EMS allows amputees a more consistent, comfortable, confident connection.
+The EMS System corrects this issue using increased surface area and friction coefficiency to create negative pressure and flexible load distribution, allowing the patient to comfortably maintain volume.
+Combined with its other features, the EMS provides amputees with a consistent and reliable connection.

 With an inferior system, something as simple as sitting can be uncomfortable for an amputee.
-The balancing of fluid changes within tissue, moisture accumulation around the skin, while accommodating for muscle movement, the EMS can provide freedoms that other systems may not be able to.
+By balancing fluid changes within tissue, decreasing moisture accumulation around the skin, and accommodating for muscle movement, the EMS can provide ease, movement and freedom that other systems may not be able to.

 US Patent Numbers Include: US8758449B2, US8114167B2, US20120173000A1, US20040181290A1